Hero background

 FAQs

-During your stay in Tarrafal you’ll live in the volunteer house — a simple but welcoming facility in the town of Tarrafal, just a short walk from the crystal-clear beaches on the northern coast of Santiago.
-The house has shared rooms (4–8 people), shared bathrooms and common areas for socialising and unwinding.
+During your stay in Tarrafal you'll be based at the volunteer house, a simple but welcoming place in Tarrafal town, a short walk from the clear-water beaches on the north coast of Santiago.
+The house has shared rooms (4–8 people), shared bathrooms and common areas to socialise and relax.

-Private rooms are not available.
-The accommodation has Wi-Fi in the common areas, but it is designed to offer you an authentic experience connected to local life.
-If you’d like to stay connected for messages, calls and maps, we recommend using Airalo to purchase an eSIM you can activate before you leave.
-This way you’ll be online from the moment you arrive.
-You can do so easily by clicking this link.
+There aren't any private rooms.
+The accommodation has Wi-Fi in the common areas, but it's set up for a real, grounded experience close to local life.
+If you'd like to stay connected for messages, calls and maps, we'd suggest using Airalo to buy an eSIM and have it active before you travel.
+That way you're connected from arrival.
+You can do that easily here.

-The rooms are equipped with beds with provided linen, hot showers, fans and lockable doors.
-There is no air conditioning, no towels provided, no safe deposit box and no mosquito protection.
-Common areas are cleaned at weekends, but every volunteer is encouraged to keep the space tidy and clean.
+Rooms have beds with linen provided, hot showers, fans and locks on the doors.
+There's no air conditioning, towels, safe or mosquito protection.
+The spaces are cleaned at weekends, but every volunteer is encouraged to keep things tidy.

 - Drinking water available